digitaltwinconsortium/DTDLParser/tutorials/Tutorial17_UseALimitExtension.md

 ```

 This is the same error message we saw before, when the context was "dtmi:dtdl:context;4".
-This is because the contexts "dtmi:dtdl:context;4#limitless" and "dtmi:dtdl:context;4#limits", taken together, say to include the limitles subset of the DTDL v4 language and the limits subset of the DTDL v4 language.
+This is because the contexts "dtmi:dtdl:context;4#limitless" and "dtmi:dtdl:context;4#limits", taken together, say to include the limitless subset of the DTDL v4 language and the limits subset of the DTDL v4 language.
 When combined, these two subsets comprise the entire DTDL language, so this is equivalent to the context "dtmi:dtdl:context;4".

 ## Configure the parser to accept the Onvif limit extension and resubmit